Shravanabelagola

-Shravanabelagola (pronunciation: /lang=kn/) is a town located near Channarayapatna of Hassan district in the Indian state of Karnataka and is 144 km from Bengaluru.
+Shravanabelagola (pronunciation: /lang=kn/) is a town located near Channarayapatna taluk of Hassan district in the Indian state of Karnataka and is 144 km from Bengaluru.
 The Gommateshwara Bahubali statue at Shravanabelagola is one of the most important tirthas (pilgrimage destinations) in Jainism, one that reached a peak in architectural and sculptural activity under the patronage of Western Ganga dynasty of Talakad.
 Chandragupta Maurya is said to have died on the hill of Chandragiri, which is located in Shravanabelagola, in 298 BCE after he became a Jain monk and assumed an ascetic life style.

 Gommateshwara statue, Akkana Basadi, Chandragupta basadi, Chamundaraya Basadi, Parshvanath Basadi and inscriptions of Shravanabelagola group of monuments are listed as Adarsh Smarak Monument by Archaeological Survey of India.

 Location

 Shravanabelagola is located at 11 km to the south-east of Channarayapatna in the Channarayapatna taluk of Hassan district of Karnataka.
 It is at a distance of 51 km south-east of Hassan, Karnataka, the district centre.
 It is situated at a distance of 12 km to the south from the Bengaluru-Mangaluru road (NH-75), 18 km from Hirisave, 78 km from Halebidu, 89 km from Belur, 83 km from Mysuru, 144 km from Bengaluru, the capital of Karnataka and 222 km from Mangaluru.

 Sacred places are spread over two hills, Chandragiri and Vindyagiri, and also among the villages at the foothills.